 • Put a fun twist on an old favorite by singing “Five Green and Speckled Frogs” with chip clips!
 (Click HERE to listen to the song.)

 • The “speckled log” is a paint stick, which we painted brown and decorated with spots.

 • As the frogs jump off they land in the “pool” which is just a blue circle.

-• Encourage the students to talk about the sets of 5: “There are 4 frogs on the log and 1 in the pool.”
+• Encourage your child to talk about the sets of 5: “There are 4 frogs on the log and 1 in the pool.”

 5 black cats